sp4rkl33/CTF/Cryptography/Play_Nice/Tutorial.md

 ```
 emf57mgc51tp693dtt4g3h7f8ouwq3
 ```
-  - Let's put it into the server then get our flag:
+  - Let's put it into the server then get the flag:
 ```kali
 ┌──(kali㉿kali)-[~]
 └─$ nc mercury.picoctf.net 30568